-Portland residents love the rain, good coffee and craft beer.
-We are passionate about our basketball team and head outdoors for hiking, river adventures and snow play as often as possible.
-It’s no wonder our deep-rooted love for our beautiful city inspires parents when it comes to naming their babies.
+It’s been a rough 2020, but Portland residents still love the rain, good coffee and craft beer.
+We are still passionate about our basketball team and look forward to heading outdoors for hiking, river adventures and snow play as often as possible when it is safe.
+So, it’s no wonder our deep-rooted love for our beautiful city inspires parents when it comes to naming their babies.
 If you are looking for that perfect baby girl name, baby boy name, or even a gender neutral option, look no further.
 We’ve scoured the Rose City’s neighborhoods and history and found some gems you’ll want to consider.
 Read on to find out more.

 During the golden age of Portland's trolley lines in the early 20th century, Arleta Park in SE Portland was platted in 1903 by the Potter-Chapin Realty company.
 The park was named after Potter's young beloved daughter.